 If you're not so sure, no worries: we're doing a Food Safety 101 course this week to keep you and your guests happy and healthy.

 We already talked a little bit about how long you can leave cooked food unrefrigerated and how to thaw frozen meat, and now we're talking about safe temperatures for pork, poultry, and other meats.
-What is the safe temperature for meat?
-It's the easiest way to tell if you meat is cooked all the way - stick a thermometer in.

 Internal Cooking Temperatures for Meats